dvlaskin/EventHubExplorer/readme.md

 ### Sending Messages to Event Hub

+* Override GUID, DateTime values in a message before sending
 * Ability to compress and encode a message before sending
 * Send a **single message**
 * Send a **batch of identical messages**